×

 We asked expats in Shetland Islands what banks they use and there advice about banking.
 They advised...

 "Before retiring in the Shetland Islands, expats should know that the cost of living can be higher than in other parts of the UK due to the remote location.
 The weather in the Shetland Islands can be quite harsh, with strong winds and cool temperatures even in the summer months.
 The Shetland Islands have a small population, so it may take time to adjust to the slower pace of life and the close-knit community.
 Healthcare is provided by the National Health Service (NHS) Scotland, and while there are medical facilities on the islands, more serious conditions may require travel to the mainland.
 The Shetland Islands are rich in history and culture, with many festivals and events throughout the year, including the famous Up Helly Aa fire festival.
 Public transportation is available but limited, so having a car can be beneficial for getting around the islands.
 The Shetland Islands are known for their natural beauty, with plenty of opportunities for outdoor activities such as hiking, bird watching, and fishing.
 Housing can be more affordable than in other parts of the UK, but options may be limited due to the small size of the islands.
 English is the primary language spoken, but the local dialect, Shetlandic, can be heard as well.
 The Shetland Islands have a strong sense of community, and newcomers are often welcomed with open arms, but it may take time to fully integrate into the local culture.
 While the Shetland Islands are part of Scotland and the UK, they have a distinct identity and way of life that sets them apart.
 Internet and mobile phone coverage can be spotty in some areas due to the remote location.
 The Shetland Islands have a lower crime rate than many other parts of the UK, making them a safe place to retire.
 There are opportunities for part-time work or volunteering if retirees wish to stay active and involved in the community.
-Finally, it's important to visit the Shetland Islands before deciding to retire there, to ensure it's a good fit for your lifestyle and retirement goals," remarked another expat who made the move to Shetland Islands, Scotland.
+Finally, it's important to visit the Shetland Islands before deciding to retire there, to ensure it's a good fit for your lifestyle and retirement goals," said another expat in Shetland Islands, Scotland.

 Other Questions: